 Acclimate through microdosing

-It was also suggested to allow the body to acclimate to psilocybin in by microdosing in the run up to the trip.
+It was also suggested to allow the body to acclimate to psilocybin by microdosing in the run-up to the trip.

 Anti sickness medication

 This is not one I would personally recommend.
 However, I will include it in the interest of brevity as it was mentioned by a few people.
 Names that were thrown up were Zofran and Dramamine.